 ‘Has he changed much?’

-‘He’s twenty five stone and bald ‘
+‘He’s twenty-five stone and bald ‘

 ‘No -only kidding, he hasn’t changed much at all.
-A few laughter lines here and there that’s all.
+A few laughter lines here and there, that’s all.

-In reality you don’t even have many grey hairs for a forty two year old.
-Forty two!
-I studied twentieth to twenty first century writing in school and according to Douglas Adams Forty two was supposed to be the answer to life, the universe and everything.
+In reality, you don’t even have many grey hairs for a forty-two-year-old.
+Forty-two!
+I studied twentieth to twenty-first century writing in school and according to Douglas Adams Forty-two was supposed to be the answer to life, the universe and everything.

-It affected me quite badly the time you first told me that you were locked in your cell twenty three hours a day; you the proverbial free spirit who appreciates freedom as much as any bird on the wing.
+It affected me quite badly the time you first told me that you were locked in your cell twenty-three hours a day; you the proverbial free spirit who appreciates freedom as much as any bird on the wing.
 Trouble was, on your wing were smokers.
 You’d always so hated the stench of cigarette smoke and now it was curling its way through the vents; passively seeping into your lungs.
 I’d have hated it too.
-So you had your head shaved to minimise the reek of tobacco that permeated everything.
+So you had your head shaved to minimise the reek of tobacco which permeated everything.

 Father was right.
 Working at his research facility did take my mind off things somewhat.
 We had already found a cure for obesity.
 The answer was so simple when you think about it; a tablet you take that makes everything taste the same.
 Nobody can get fat on boring.

 Then I hear him talking to his students about the continuing success on the regeneration project from DNA samples.
 Bring back the dinosaurs and all that.
 Do you remember that old film ‘Jurassic Park’?
 Something along those lines.